nnethercote/perf-book/src/benchmarking.md

 Second, you need a way to run the workloads, which will also dictate the metrics used.
-- Rust's built-in [benchmark tests] are a simple starting point, but they use unstable features and therefore only work on Nightly Rust.
+- Rust's built-in [benchmark tests] are a simple starting point, but they use unstable features and therefore only work on nightly Rust.
 - [Criterion] and [Divan] are more sophisticated alternatives.
 - [Hyperfine] is an excellent general-purpose benchmarking tool.
 - Custom benchmarking harnesses are also possible.
 For example, [rustc-perf] is